RohmSemiconductor/Linux-Kernel-PMIC-Drivers/BD718XX/README.md

-# ROHM Power Management IC BD71837 Linux device driver.
+# ROHM Power Management IC BD71837 and BD71847 Linux device driver.

-Device driver for BD71837 can be found from the Linux community kernel.
+Device driver for BD71837 and BD71847 can be found from the Linux community kernel.

 The driver has been included in the Linux kernel since the Linux version 4.19-rc1.
 Please note that few crucial patches has been applied since then.